scheduleonce/once-ui/README.md

 # Library of UI components

-Various UI components that we are (or were) using at Scheduleonce/Inviteonce.
+Various UI components that we are using at Oncehub.

 ### Features:
 - No external dependencies (easy to use!),
 - Minimal styling (easy to customize!),
 - Great performance.

-For demos, see the [project page](https://storybooks-coming-soon.com).
+For demos, see the [project page](https://once-ui.azurewebsites.net).

 ### Available components: